institut-de-genomique/biscot/README.md

 Biorxiv preprint : [link](https://www.biorxiv.org/content/10.1101/674721v1 "BiSCoT Biorxiv preprint")

-For additional documentation and test cases, please have a look at the [wiki](https://github.com/institut-de-genomique/biscot/wiki "Wiki link").

 In case of troubles when using or installing the software, please open up an issue by clicking [here](https://github.com/institut-de-genomique/biscot/issues/new "Github issue page").

 ## Installation